golden-layout/golden-layout-website/pages/tutorials/getting-started.md

 Getting started
 =====================================
-Getting started with GoldenLayout is a breeze, but a bit off handholding is always nice.
+Getting started with GoldenLayout is a breeze, but a bit of handholding is always nice.
 This tutorial takes you through the initial steps until you're up and running with your first managed layout.

 ### Including dependencies
 GoldenLayout needs jQuery to work - that’s it.
 Either include it directly, using a script tag, e.g.